India: Jammu and Kashmir: The Crown Jewel of the Indian Himalayas

 From Delhi, you’ll want to book a flight to Srinagar, the summer capital of Jammu and Kashmir (in the winter, the capital moves to the city of Jammu).
 An hour in the air, the flight offers a scenic view crossing over the mountains below.

 Situated 34 miles West of Srinagar, Gulmarg is distinguished for being the best ski destination in India with annual snowfall averaging 46 feet and slopes that rival the Swiss Alps.
 In the summertime when the only snow can be found on the looming mountain caps, the land comes alive with vibrant blooms of lilies, daffodils, buttercups – a total of 21 different varieties of flora.
-In fact, the name Gulmarg actually means meadow of flowers.
+In fact, the name Gulmarg actually means meadow of flower.

 Summer temperatures from June to August average highs of 68 and lows of 50 degrees with minimal rainfall.
 The town is situated 8,000 feet above sea level and a good place to begin to acclimate before traveling even higher into the mountains to the East.